Oil and Natural Gas Corporation: ONGC Petro Additions Limited

-ONGC Petro additions Limited (OPaL), a multi-billion joint venture company was incorporated in 2006, as a Public Limited Company under the Companies Act, 1956, promoted by ONGCGas Authority of India Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC).
-ONGC owns 49.36% of shares in OPaL, while GAIL has 49.21% per cent and the remaining 1.43% percent is held by GSPC.
+ONGC Petro additions Limited (OPaL), a multi-billion joint venture company was incorporated in 2006, as a public limited company under the Companies Act, 1956, promoted by ONGCGas Authority of India Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC).
+ONGC owns 49.36% of shares in OPaL, while GAIL has 49.21% per cent and the remaining 1.43% per cent is held by GSPC.

 It's ONGC Petro Additions Dahej Complex at Dahej, Gujarat in PCPIR/SEZ began its operation after the inauguration by Prime Minister Narendra Modi in March 2017.
 The complex, covering 585 hectares (1,446 acres), was founded in 2006 through a collaboration involving the ONGC, Gas Authority of India Limited (GAIL), and Gujarat State Petroleum Corporation (GSPC).
 Construction commenced in 2008, and the complex was officially commissioned in 2017 by Prime Minister Narendra Modi.
-The project involved an investment of around ₹30000 crore and is part of India's first Petroleum, Chemicals and Petrochemicals Investment Region.
+The project involved an investment of around ₹300 billion and is part of India's first Petroleum, Chemicals and Petrochemicals Investment Region.

 As of 2023, it has an annual production capacity of 1.5 million tons of polymers (1,100 KTPA Ethylene, 400 KTPA Propylene), along with 0.5 million tons of various other petrochemical products using associated units like the pyrolysis gasoline hydrogenation unit, butadiene extraction unit, and benzene extraction unit.